Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 Dill is a strong stomach soother with a pleasant spicy aroma.
 Besides providing flavour to pickles, it acts as a natural preservative and is an infection fighter.

-It has been in use as an herbal medicine since the dawn of Egyptian civilization for many good reasons.
-It can be consumed as a combination with other therapy for recurrent UTI.
+It has been in use as herbal medicine since the dawn of Egyptian civilization for many good reasons.
+It can be consumed in combination with other therapy for recurrent UTIs.

-Dill retards the growth of E. coli, one of the most common causes of UTI.
+Dill retards the growth of E. coli, one of the most common causes of UTIs.

 How to Use Dill?